Peeragogy/Peeragogy.github.io/sole.md

 ---
 title: P2P SOLE
 ---
-> From this conversational piece you can engage in a journey to affect
+> This conversational piece invites you to engage in a journey to create
-> your learning space through many points of entry interacting with the
+> your own learning space.
+You'll find many points of entry that allow you
-> physical one.
-We hope to inspire emerging structure and reciprocal
-> mentoring to create a ripple effect for those willing to open the door
+> to affectd emerging structure.
+Reciprocal mentoring can create a ripple
-> to a new possible world.
+> effect for those who follow.

 The Guiding Strategy:
 ---------------------